sagemath/trac_to_gh/Issue 8800.md

 Keywords: categories doctests

-According to William at the doctest coverage of categories is too low:
+According to William, the doctest coverage of categories is too low:

 ```
 action.pyx: 0% (0 of 31)